 The second elementary teaching chair was established as an endowment to honor outstanding, innovative teachers of grades 3-5 districtwide.
-The award is presented in a two-year cycle.
+The award is presented on a two-year cycle.

 GlaxoSmithKline Chair for Excellence in Teaching Middle School Science or Math

 The Glaxo Chair was the first middle school teaching chair established by the Foundation.
-Starting in 2013-14 school year it will be awarded in a two-year cycle, honoring outstanding middle school science or math teachers.
-It was first awarded in 1988-89.
+The chair honoring outstanding science or math teachers was first awarded in 1988-89.
+Starting in the 2013-14 school year, it is awarded on a two-year cycle.